juhasev/sample-ninja-help/project-disqualify-participants.md

 - Quotas are incremented
 - QUALITY_SCORE is adjusted up

+> Since the status reporting relies on the Internet connection, sometimes the counts may not match.
+Using this feature means you can bring your panelists to parity with your survey software's completes.

 ### What does the disqualification entail?
 - Earned rewards points are withdrawn (deleted)
 - Earned revenue is withdrawn (deleted)
-- Panelist's participation status is set to DISQUALIFIED.
+- Panelists participation status is set to DISQUALIFIED.
 - Quotas are decremented
 - QUALITY_SCORE is adjusted down